MakeAWishFoundation/SwiftyMocky/guides/Overview.md

 <a name="current-version"></a>

-## Current version
+## **Important!!!** Version 4.x.x

+Current version has several significant changes.
+It removes deprecated methods (which might be breaking) and moves CLI to the new [repository](https://github.com/MakeAWishFoundation/SwiftyMockyCLI).

 We consider current version as stable.
-We are moving toward using the new [Mockfile][link-guides-mockfile] but the previous configuration format would be still supported, until SwiftyMocky 4.0.
-Library works with Swift **4.1, 4.2, 5.0**  and  Sourcery 0.16.0.
+We are moving toward using the new [Mockfile][link-guides-mockfile] but the previous configuration format would be still supported.
+Library works with Swift **4.1, 4.2, 5.0, 5.1.2**  and  Sourcery 0.17-0.18.

 While it is technically possible to integrate SwiftyMocky on Linux targets, there is no Mock generation feature there yet.
+You can use SwiftyMokcy runtime via SwiftPM though, as long as your are fine with generating mocks on mac machine.

 <a name="getting-started"></a>